jundalisay/superb/content/en/research/descartes/world/chapter-02.md

 It means that the flame's body that acts against the wood is composed of small parts*.
 These move independently of one another with a very fast and violent motion.

-> *Superphysics note= Unlike Newton who viewed motion from a large viewpoint, as from the perspective of 'Lord God', Descartes views movement from the quanta or small parts
+> *Superphysics note: Unlike Newton who viewed motion from a large viewpoint, as from the perspective of 'Lord God', Descartes views movement from the quanta or small parts